EddeCCC/stream-data-pipeline/README.md

 # Stream Data Pipeline

-Showcase for streaming data pipelines with ...
+Showcase for ELT data pipelines with streaming data via Kafka & Spark as well as DuckDB, dbt, Apache Airflow and Superset.

+The data is provided by [Wikimedia](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service).

 ## Prerequisites